zeroet/GraphQLtest/README.md

 # GraphQLtest

-Make simple GraphQL server on the nodejs.
+Make simple GraphQL API server on the NodeJs.